GeorgiAntonovIL/RESTLab/README.txt

 Its best to work with jsons
 Its better to keep the path short and simple without using verbs and plurals Its best to give informative error messages

-I made all functions idempotentical except the delete function in the Address service since we don't care about its response because we use it through the User service